michalovadek/nmfbin/README.md

 $$X \approx W \times H$$

-In topic modelling, _W_ is interpreted as the document-topic matrix and _H_ as the topic-feature matrix.
+In topic modelling, _W_ is normally interpreted as the word-topic matrix and _H_ as the topic-document matrix.

 Unlike most other NMF packages, `nmfbin` is focused on binary (Boolean) data, while keeping the number of dependencies to a minimum.
 For more information see the [website](https://michalovadek.github.io/nmfbin/).